michael-borck/portfolio-fusion-solution/README.md

 This repository includes learning materials to help understand the implementation:

-- [Portfolio Design Guide](portfolio-design-guide.md): Detailed explanation of design decisions, code techniques, and best practices used in this project
+- [Portfolio Design Guide](docs/portfolio-design-guide.md): Detailed explanation of design decisions, code techniques, and best practices used in this project
+- [Assignment Specification](docs/assignment.pdf): Original assignment requirements that this solution addresses

 ## Learning Goals Demonstrated